zackees/isolated-environment/README.md

 none of this supplemental license applies to you.

 # Releases
+  * 2.0.0 - Requirements internally is now just a text file.
+Sequantially installing requirements is now no longer possible.
+Any change to the requirements will cause a full rebuild.
+This fixes a number of problems with how requirements are handled.
+This should now be much more robust.
+However, the old api is slightly incompatible with the new one so a full api breaking version has been issued.
   * 1.3.4 - Isolation for pip too so that it doesn't bind to the parent pip.
   * 1.3.1 - New `full_isolation` mode to allow packages installed on other parts of the system from binding.
   * 1.3.1 - Update readme.